-Infections: There is an increased risk of serious infections in people who take anakinra.
+Infections: People who take anakinra have an increased risk of serious infections.
 You should not take anakinra if you have a serious infection.
 It is not known if anakinra is safe for people with weak immune systems or chronic infections.
 If you notice signs of an infection such as fever, chills, pain, swelling, or pus, contact your doctor as soon as possible.

 Kidney problems: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have decreased kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Use with other biologics: This medication should not be used at the same time with a class of medications called biologic response modifiers ("biologics") or TNF blockers (e.g., adalimumab, etanercept, infliximab).
 Doing so could increase the risk of infections.

 Vaccines: Live vaccines should not be given during treatment with anakinra.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if anakinra passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.